 The HACP will also continue to create opportunities for development through public and private sector investments.
-These investments will be leveraged to develop affordable multifamily and for sale units.
-The HACP will explore and plan to conduct development activities that leverage resources in preparation for housing that may serve as Choice replacement housing and/or supports other affordable housing initiatives.
+These investments will be leveraged to develop or redevelop affordable mixed-income multifamily and for sale homeownership units.
+The HACP will explore and plan to conduct development activities that leverage resources in preparation for housing that may serve as CNIG replacement housing and/or support other affordable housing initiatives.